-Dr. Patrick Cawley is the chief executive officer of Medical University of South Carolina (MUSC) Medical Center and Vice President for Clinical Operations of the Medical University of South Carolina.
-Prior to his current position, he served as the chief medical officer of MUSC Medical Center.
+Dr. Patrick J. Cawley is the Chief Executive Officer of MUSC Health and Vice President for Health Affairs of the Medical University of South Carolina.
+In this role, he oversees all clinical matters as they relate to MUSC, including MUSC Health, the Medical University Hospital Authority, and University Medical Associates.
+Previously, he served as the chief medical officer of MUSC Medical Center.
 In that role he was responsible for the quality and safety of all patient care programs as well as direct oversight of clinical service lines.
-He has led MUSC’s improvement in quality and patient safety.
-The University Healthsystem Consortium recognized these efforts in 2012 by awarding the coveted Rising Star honor to MUSC.
+He has led MUSC’s improvement transformation in quality and patient safety, which was recognized by the University Healthsystem Consortium in 2007 and again in 2012 by awarding the coveted Rising Star honor to MUSC.

 Dr. Cawley is a certified physician executive through the American College of Physician Executives and a fellow of the American College of Healthcare Executives.
 He is a Fellow in the Liberty Fellowship Program and a member of the Aspen Global Leadership Network.
 He has been named one of America’s Best Doctors®.
 He has also been awarded the Master of Hospital Medicine (MHM) from the Society of Hospital Medicine.

 Dr. Cawley is a Past-President of the Society of Hospital Medicine.
 He is actively involved in leadership roles in the American Hospital Association, the South Carolina Hospital Association, America’s Essential Hospitals, Vizient, and the health care collaborative, Initiant.